ecomclub/ecomplus-store-template/README.md

 <div class="_ecom-el" data-type="items" data-sort="1">
 ```

-It must have one of the values below:
+It must have one of the number values below:

 | Enum | Description |
 | :--: | :---: |